 Esther Lofgren is a 10-time U.S. National Rowing Team member and 2012 Olympic Champion.
 She was also a three time All-American and was honored, along with her Olympic gold-medal eight teammates, with the 2012 Ernestine Bayer Award for contributions to women’s rowing.

-Based in Washington, D.C., Esther is training the next generation of Olympic hopefuls while working as a marketing and data analytics consultant and public speaker.
+Based in Germany, Esther is training the next generation of Olympic hopefuls while working as a government consulting executive and public speaker.
 Esther presents to and leads team-building exercises with companies, teams, and schools, sharing her journey to Olympic gold and lessons learned as a successful, highly competitive athlete.
 Visit the Contact page to learn more about bringing Esther to work with your team!

 Esther Lofgren began her athletic career as a AYSO soccer player at age 5.
 Born to two elite rowers, Esther grew up around rowing, but tried nearly every other sport–not just soccer but also basketball, volleyball, track and field, cross-country, badminton, and tennis–before picking up an oar for the first time as a high school sophomore at Newport Harbor High School in Newport Beach, California.

 The gangly, 13-year-old Lofgren–nicknamed “Chicken Legs”–was far from the strongest or fastest on the team her first season rowing, but she developed a deep love for the sport.
 Esther progressed by her senior year to become one of the top recruits in the country, and her concurrent academic achievements landed her an acceptance letter to Harvard University.

 At Harvard, Esther rowed for the storied D1 women’s program, Radcliffe Crew, under legendary coach Liz O’Leary.
 She was a 3-time All-American and helped the team to two NCAA Championship appearances.